 South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

-Sunday's contest at Colonial Life Arena has the No. 1 South Carolina Gamecocks (13-0) squaring off against the Mississippi State Bulldogs (13-3) at 1:00 PM ET.
-Our computer prediction is a lopsided 80-59 win, as our model heavily favors South Carolina.
+Sunday's contest between the No. 1 South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) at Colonial Life Arena should be a one-sided matchup, as our computer prediction projects a final score of 80-59 and heavily favors South Carolina to secure the victory.
+Tipoff is at 1:00 PM ET on January 7.

 The Gamecocks took care of business in their most recent game 89-66 against Florida on Thursday.